 If you continually tell yourself “I can’t lose weight”, you will act in accordance with this belief.
 It will shut down your drive and motivation to take action.

-Your beliefs shape your potential to change.
+Your beliefs determine your potential to change.

 Your beliefs determine your thoughts.